Hyperbolicity, degeneracy, and expansion of random intersection graphs: Introduction

-Beyond inherently modeling native structure in many real-world applications, random intersection graphs also have (1) relative mathematical tractability yielded by the independence of events in the underlying edge creation process, and (2) the ability to generate graphs with key structural properties matching real data---namely sparsity, (tunable) clustering and assortativity~\cite{dk,bloznelis-2013-degree,bloznelis-2013-assortativity}.
-Together, these features allow the design of random graph generators that produce graphs with specific and well-understood properties such as connectivity and degree distribution.
-Extending this mathematical understanding, we examine more complex structural properties such as expansion and hyperbolicity.
-Specifically, in this paper we present the following results on the structure of random intersection graphs: \begin{enumerate}[label={(\roman{enumi})}] \item For $\alpha\leq1$, with high probability (w.h.p.), random intersection graphs are somewhere dense (and thus do not have bounded expansion) and have unbounded degeneracy. \item For $\alpha>1$, w.h.p.\, random intersection graphs have bounded expansion (and thus constant degeneracy). \item Under reasonable restrictions on the constants in the model, random intersection graphs have hyperbolicity $\Omega(\log n)$ asymptotically almost surely. \end{enumerate}
+Random intersection graphs are particularly attractive because they meet three important criteria: (1) the generative process makes sense in many real-world contexts, for example collaboration networks of scientists~\cite{watts-1998-collective,newman-2001-scientific}; (2) they are able to generate graphs which match key empirically established properties of real data---namely sparsity, (tunable) clustering and assortativity~\cite{dk,bloznelis-2013-degree,bloznelis-2013-assortativity}; and (3) they are relatively mathematically tractable due to significant amounts of independence in the underlying edge creation process.
+In this paper, we present the following results on the structure of random intersection graphs. \begin{enumerate}[label={(\roman{enumi})}] \item For $\alpha\leq1$, with high probability (w.h.p.), random intersection graphs are somewhere dense (and thus do not have bounded expansion) and have unbounded degeneracy. \item For $\alpha>1$, w.h.p.\, random intersection graphs have bounded expansion (and thus constant degeneracy). \item Under reasonable restrictions on the constants in the model, random intersection graphs have hyperbolicity $\Omega(\log n)$ asymptotically almost surely. \end{enumerate}

 In particular, the second result strengthens the original claim that the model generates sparse graphs for $\alpha > 1$, by establishing they are in fact \emph{structurally} sparse in a robust sense.
-We note that random intersection graphs only exhibit tunable clustering when $\alpha = 1$~\cite{PES:6114960}, so our results strongly support the following: Homogeneous random intersection graphs fail at being sparse and having tunable clustering simultaneously\footnote{It should be noted that constant clustering and bounded expansion are not orthogonal~\cite{BndExpNetw14}.}.
-Finally, we note that the third result is negative---our bound implies a $\log{n}$ lower bound on the treelength~\cite{Chepoi08}.
+It is of interest to note that random intersection graphs only exhibit tunable clustering when $\alpha = 1$~\cite{dk}, when our results indicate they are not structurally sparse (in any reasonable sense)\footnote{This is not tautological---a result in~\cite{BndExpNetw14} shows that constant clustering and bounded expansion are not orthogonal.}.
+Further, we note that the third result is negative---our bound implies a $\log{n}$ lower bound on the treelength~\cite{Chepoi08}.